-Reelcraft's stainless steel hose reels are ideal for food processing, pre-rinse, wash down, chemical transfer, and industrial-solvent handling.
-Also suitable for coastal, offshore, and on-board ship in marine applications where the harsh environment of salt water spray requires the use of stainless hose reels.
-Swivel include Viton O-rings.
-Note: Standard latch parts are made from aluminum.
-Series 80000 and D80000 stainless reels have an aluminum fluid path.
-Stainless latch parts and fluid path are available as a standard option by placing a -S at the end of the part number.
-Example: OLS-S
+Reelcraft’s stainless steel hose reels are ideal for food processing, pre-rinse, wash down, chemical transfer, and industrial-solvent handling.
+Also suitable for coastal, offshore, and on-board ships in marine applications where the harsh environment of salt water spray requires the use of stainless hose reels.
+Swivel includes Viton O-rings.
+Note: Reel includes stainless steel latch parts and fluid path.

-- Quality finish and corrosions resistant – Stainless steel components offer the maximum protection from premature corrosion.
+- Quality finish and corrosion resistant – Stainless steel components offer maximum protection from premature corrosion.

 NOTE: Reelcraft Series 80000 reels only ship LTL.
 Small parcel shipments are not available for this model.

 Reel Specifications and Dimensions